Kaggle/docker-python/README.md

 ## Getting started

-To get started with this image, read our [guide](http://blog.kaggle.com/2016/02/05/how-to-get-started-with-data-science-in-containers/) to using it yourself, or browse [Kaggle Kernels](https://www.kaggle.com/kernels) for ideas.
+To get started with this image, read our [guide](http://blog.kaggle.com/2016/02/05/how-to-get-started-with-data-science-in-containers/) to using it yourself, or browse [Kaggle Notebooks](https://www.kaggle.com/notebooks) for ideas.

 ## Requesting new packages

-First, evaluate whether installing the package yourself in your own Kernels suits your needs.
+First, evaluate whether installing the package yourself in your own notebooks suits your needs.
 See [guide](https://github.com/Kaggle/docker-python/wiki/Missing-Packages).

 If you the first step above doesn't work for your use case, [open an issue](https://github.com/Kaggle/docker-python/issues/new) or a [pull request](https://github.com/Kaggle/docker-python/pulls).